Saidwaraki17/career-website/README.md

 # career-website
-A career website for jovian
+A career website for job openings